SuffolkLITLab/docassemble-GithubFeedbackForm/README.md

    issue.
 This interview also will show you the list of emails of users who agreed to join a qualitative research panel.

+6. If the issue label "user feedback" is present on the repo, it will be used by default to label incoming issues.

 ## Author

 Quinten Steenhuis, qsteenhuis@suffolk.edu